eficode-academy/docker-katas/labs/running-images.md

 The container is now gone when you execute a `ps -a` command.

 Tip: As with Git, you can use a unique prefix of the container ID to refer to it.

-When you are done here, head over to the [exercise 3](./3.md) to run a webserver in a container.